404md/www/README.md

 ### Instagram feed

-Fetches data from Instagram feed and stores them as json in static/json folder
+Fetches data from Instagram feed and stores them as json in `json/instagram-feed.json`

 * Used official Instagram API (api.instagram.com/v1);
 * Fetch latest 20 posts.

 ### Facebook Events

-Fetches Facebook events list and stores them as json in static/json folder
+Fetches Facebook events list and stores them as json in `json/facebook-feed.json`

 ### Medium Feed

-Fetches data from MediumFeed and stores them as json in static/json folder also gets images and put them in static/img/medium folder
+Fetches data from MediumFeed and stores them as json in `json/medium-feed.json` gets images and puts them in `img/medium` folder

 ## Deployment